tboy1337/netcut/README.md

    - Verify that the gateway IP is correct
    - Check for firewall rules that might block ARP requests

+5. **Target IP Issues**
+   - Ensure the target IP is valid and within your network range
+   - Verify the target device is active and responding to ARP
+   - Check network connectivity to the target IP
+   - Ensure proper network permissions and access rights

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.